 - Complete application and submit it and all support materials electronically

-- Applications are due by May 1, 2018 in the office of the 1st Vice President, Laura Johnson
+- Applications are due in the office of the 1st Vice President, Laura Johnson at a date to be determined

 - A state/province can nominate itself